 5. Oral Board Interview will be scheduled with qualified applicants & a 2nd 2hr Dispatch Sit-in

-6. Based on recommendation of the Oral Board applicants will be schedule for an individual interview with the Executive Director.
+6. Based on the recommendation of the Oral Board, applicants will be scheduled for an individual interview with the Executive Director.

 Thank you for your support and interest in joining our team!